 A marrow bone is the traditional symbol of a treat for a dog, and he obviously appreciates it.
 It may be too big and hard for small dogs.
 In fact, large breeds generally handle bones much better than small ones.
 Bones that are mostly cartilage, such as spinal and shoulder bones of veal, knuckle bones, and soft rib bones, are good chewing material that can be entirely consumed.
+However, also most likely to result in oesophageal or intestinal obstruction.

 The real danger is intestinal compaction, especially in small dogs, if the masticated bone has not been mixed with other residue in the dog's stomach.
 A small amount should cause no trouble if it is given right after a meal.
 Chop and steak bones are more dangerous.
 Careful eaters simply clean off the meat and fat, but greedy gobblers run the risk of internal injury from jagged bone splinters.
 The same is true of a leg of lamb bone.